Toluna-IP/tolunaintegratedpaneldocs/membermanagement/commonattributes.md

 Members under a certain age may not be registered with Toluna.
 Attempting to register a member below the minimum age will generate an error and the member will not be created.
 This age differs between countries.
 A list of age requires can be found by clicking the following:

-removed duplicate resources

-<a href="https://docs.integratedpanel.toluna.com/resources/IPminimumAgesAugust2023.csv" target="_blank" class="btn">Click Here to Access Excel File with Minimum Ages</a>
+<a href="https://docs.integratedpanel.toluna.com/resources/IPminimumAgesAugust2023.csv" target="_blank" class="btn">Click Here to Download CSV File with Minimum Age Per Country</a>